IPCC’s Latest Warning Drives an Urgent Climate Call-to-Action—Join Us in Answering the Call

 In 2019, my business partner Matt Smith and I had our awakening to this—this fight to preserve inhabitable earth for future generations—as Fine Tune’s “cause.”
 We shared the same concerns about human activities’ effects on the planet, and while the challenge is frighteningly vast and often seems insurmountable, we came to realize that we did have an uncommon opportunity to affect some real, meaningful change.

-Our firm focuses on a small handful of industries, a few of which—waste and recycling, uniforms/textiles, and even pest control to a lesser extent—lies at the center of some of the world’s greatest sustainability challenges.
+Our firm focuses on a small handful of industries, a few of which—waste & recycling, uniform rental, energy & utilities, and even pest control to a lesser extent—lie at the center of some of the world’s greatest sustainability challenges.
 Even in our 20th year, we’re a relatively small business, but we happen to work for some of the world’s largest companies.
 And through these client relationships, we thought, maybe—just maybe—we could find a way to play a role in implementing more sustainable behaviors on a grand scale.

 We started, however, with some easier work: cleaning up our own “house”—becoming a carbon-negative business through a combination of measuring and improving our own carbon footprint, and also supporting one of the world’s top carbon-offset programs in Atmosfair.org’s Efficient Cookstoves, Nigeria project.
 By our 20th anniversary on February 1, 2022, we’ll have more than offset our entire historical carbon footprint.
 We appointed Chad Roeder to be our first Director of Sustainability.
 Earlier this year, we became a Certified B CorporationTM, perhaps our proudest achievement in our 20 years.